chaunceyau/prisma2-nexus-pagination-example/README.md

 ```

 15. Now you are ready to query against the GraphQL endpoint using the respective postsOffset or postsCursor queries to retrieve paginated results!
 Congratulations!

+## Wrap Up
+Hopefully this provided an overview of the simplicity and power of `Prisma2`.
+With the auto-generated photon client, developers can add pagination to a project very quickly.
+Nexus is not a neccesity in this scenario, but can be a very powerful approach to schema development.
+If you have any questions, feel free to leave them in the comments and we will hope to help clarify and issues you have!